XLIST Council Spotlight: Dan Pelson

 What experiential project do you wish you had attended or worked on?

 Burning Man.
 Never been.
-From what I understand — based on the dozens of people I know who have attended — Burning Man really requires you to blank slate your perspective and get out of your comfort zone (unless you’re sitting in your private jet…) While most people struggle to approach new experiences with complete openness and vulnerability, it’s a necessary step if you really want to explore the bleeding edge of where art and innovation collide.
+From what I understand — based on the dozens of people I know who have attended — Burning Man really requires you to blank slate your perspective and get out of your comfort zone.
+Unless you’re sitting in your private jet.
+Most people struggle to approach new experiences with complete openness and vulnerability.
+But it’s a necessary step if you really want to explore the bleeding edge of where art and innovation collide.

 What excites you most about experiential’s future?